lionirdeadman/lionirdeadman.github.io/content/socrates-trans-issues-and-view-on-romantic-relationships.md

 ### Technology continues to fail trans people

 This might seem like a strange premise to people unfamiliar with the effects of technology.
 Technology is neutral, right?
 No.
 Systems can fail people.
-It can be in the medical sphere where hospitals will be farther away from poor neighboorhoods or it can be a system simply telling you that you can't change your name.
+It can be in the medical sphere where hospitals will be farther away from poor neighbourhoods or it can be a system simply telling you that you can't change your name.
 Machines *are* systems and they are failing trans people.

 I was reading ["Crucial Tech Like Email Is Still Failing Trans Employees"](https://www.wired.com/story/opinion-crucial-tech-like-email-is-still-failing-trans-employees) by [Wired](https://en.wikipedia.org/wiki/Wired_(magazine))